 How we tested this website

-This website was last tested on 10/09/2019.
-The test was carried out by ourselves with a third party tool that is built for testing site accessibility.
+The test is carried out using a third party tool that is built for testing site accessibility.

 What we’re doing to improve accessibility